playfulprogramming/playfulprogramming/content/blog/how-to-use-npm/index.md

-# Installing
+# Setting Up Node

+Before we explain how to install Node, let's explain something about the release process of the software.

+When it comes to install options there are two:

+1) LTS

+2) Current

+The "LTS" release stands for "long-term release" is considered the most "stable" release, and is recommended for production usage.
+This is because LTS releases will recieve critical bug fixes and improvements even after a new version comes along.
+LTS releases often see years of support.

+The "current" release, on the other hand, usually sees new features of JavaScript implemented that may not be present in the LTS release.
+This is often used to experiment and tests new features and functionality before the next LTS release.

+NodeJS swiches back and forth between LTS and non-LTS stable releases.
+For example, Node 12 and 14 were LTS releases, but Node 13 and 15 were not.
+You can [read more about their release cycle on their website](https://nodejs.org/en/about/releases/)

 ## Installing Node

-You can find pre-build binaries ready-to-install from [NodeJS' website]().
-Simply download the package and install it.
+You can find pre-build binaries ready-to-install from [NodeJS' website](https://nodejs.org/en/download/).
+Simply download the package you want and install it.

+> If you're unsure which version of Node to go with, stick to the LTS release

-Node installs come pre-packaged with their own version of `npm`.
-While
+Node installs come pre-packaged with their own version of `npm`, so don't worry about having to install that seperately.

 However, the process of upgrading and changing version of NodeJS can be difficult.
 This is why I (and many others) recommend using NVM to manage your Node versions.